The Sassi of Matera, Remembered by a Traveling Artist

-I was also blessed to receive many small gifts from several locals I met along my winding path through the Sassi.
+I was also blessed to receive many small gifts from several locals I met along my winding path throughout the Sassi.
 All of these treasures, I keep safe with me, as they help preserve Matera how I choose to remember it.
 They include a book of hymns, a book on sculptures, a collection of poems, photographs of a monastery, postcards, and a letter from a stranger, whose meaning has in some ways graced my life’s journey to this day.

 My very last trip to Matera, to date, took place during the Summer of 2004.
 While traveling there from Florence, I wrote the following words in my journal, here edited:

 I am on my way back to the Sassi

 eager to see if the warm faces that I met before remember me, as I remember them

 eager to wander through the maze that is the Sassi

 to be part of the family made up of the many families content with simplicity, content with each other.

 But I am also afraid